arkatebi/OpenWorld-problem/README.md

 ## Gene Annotations with Exp Evidences in UniProtKB/SwissProt
 * Creates a table of gene counts for a set of species in UniProtKB/SwissProt whose annotations have experimental evidence codes.
-* Creates graphs of the gene counts for those speceis over a set of time points.
+* Creates graphs of the gene counts for those speceis over a series of time points.

 #### UniProtKB/SwissProt
 This is a non-redundant protein sequence database.
 Each entry in this database